• Skip to primary navigation

 Chinese people have long extolled the health benefits of jujubes or red dates, and scientific research has also shown findings that support these claims, citing the antiviral, anticancer, anti-obesity etc effects of th fruit.
 For a link to the research papers, as well as more information on the health benefits, please see the "Health Benefits" section.

-Other non-caffeinated Asian tea recipes
+Other Asian Teas

 These are some of my most popular Asian drink recipes: